miselkrstovic/experiments-in-spring/README.md

 **Unit tests**: Due to lack of time and high ambitions, the unit tests were not written, yet. **;-)**

-**Integration Tests**: In addition to unit tests, the parts of the system will need to be tested as a whole using [Cucumber](https://cucumber.io/) based automated testing tools.
+**Integration Tests**: In addition to unit tests, all parts of the system will need to be tested as a whole using [Cucumber](https://cucumber.io/)-based automated testing tools.

-**Spring Profiles**: Having two profiles helps in creating system flavors, since in an actual software development scenarios there will exist the need for both a development and a production deployment.
-In live production we can safely limit logging, enable actuators, and disable the devtools.
+**Spring Profiles**: Having two profiles helps in creating system flavors, since in an actual software development scenarios, there will exist the need for both a development and a production deployment.
+In live production deployments we can safely minimize logging, enable actuators, and disable devtools.

-**Security**: Applying either rudimentary white-listing to allow certain systems to communicate with the API gatewayo, or the introduction of Spring Security and OAuth.
+**Security**: Applying either rudimentary white-listing to allow certain systems to communicate with the API gateway, or the introduction of Spring Security and OAuth is a necessity.
 Also, SSL security needs to be enabled, with certificate generation and secure endpoint enforcement.

-**Logging**: Logs from all systems should be standardized and sent to a central logging server, to aid with network management systems, for the sake of health and incident monitoring.
+**Logging**: Logs from all systems should be standardized and sent to a central logging system, as such to aid with network operations management systems, for the sake of health and incident monitoring.

 # Structure